christofmuc/JammerNetz/README.md

 ### Supported platforms

-We use JUCE, a cross-platform library with support for all major platforms, but we have tested the system at the moment only on Windows 10 using MS Visual Studio 2017, and the server on an up-to-date Ubuntu Linux 18.04 LTS.
+We use JUCE, a cross-platform library with support for all major platforms, but we have tested the client software at the moment only on Windows 10 using MS Visual Studio 2017 and macOS 10.14.6 Mojave, and the server on an up-to-date Ubuntu Linux 18.04 LTS.
 Other platforms might work as well, but might require some fiddling and fixing.

-## Prerequisites

-We use [CMake 3.14](https://cmake.org/) and Visual Studio 2017 for C++.
-Make sure to have both of these installed.
-Newer Visual Studios might work as well, you can select them as generators in CMake.

-Optionally, if you want to produce a Windows-style installer for your band members: We always recommend the [InnoSetup](http://www.jrsoftware.org/isinfo.php) tool, really one of these golden tools that despite its age shines on and on.
-Download it and install it, it will automatically be picked up and used by the build process.

 ## Downloading